Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ### Web

 ### M5
-Our initial [User Story video](../Portfolio/Images/paper_prototype_video.mp4) demonstrates our initial prototype, prior to customer interaction and feedback from our peers.

 ![Do Or Die System Design](/Portfolio/Images/M5Images/loadingScreenCollage.jpg)

 The starting screen was replaced with a more professional logo, following user feedback.